-In view of these diverse use cases, a list of requirements that the dealii-X platform should sport looks like
+In view of these, it follows a list of requirements that the platform should satisfy:

 Those requirements naturally bring into play the programming approach that goes under the name of “Low-code/No-code”.